 Afterwards you can go home.
 You may have some discomfort when you first pass urine.
 If the test shows anything abnormal your doctor will arrange for you to have a cystoscopy under general anaesthetic.

-Cystoscopy under general anaesthetic – you go into hospital, usually on the day of the test.
-You shouldn’t eat or drink for 6 hours before the test.
+Cystoscopy under general anaesthetic – you usually go into hospital on the day of the test.
+You shouldn’t eat or drink for about 6 hours before the test.
 You change into a gown and go to the operating theatre where you have the anaesthetic.
 Your doctor will examine your bladder and take samples of tissue (biopsies) from any areas that look abnormal.

 Most people go home on the day of the test.
 You may need to stay either overnight or for a few days if your doctor takes several biopsies or you have large tumours which need treatment.
 You may also need a tube in your bladder (catheter) to drain your urine for a few days.

-After these tests you take antibiotics for a few days to prevent infection.
+After these tests you may take antibiotics for a few days to prevent infection.
 Your doctor or nurse will also tell you to drink plenty for a day or two after the test.

 You may have the results within a few days.
 If you had biopsies the results will take longer.
 Contact your doctor if you have not heard anything after a couple of weeks.

 Cystoscopy is a test to look at the inside of your bladder using a thin, flexible tube called a cystoscope.
 A cystoscope has optic fibres inside it and a light and eyepiece attached to it.
 Through the eyepiece, your doctor can see down the optic fibres and into the inside of your bladder.
 The pictures may also be shown on a TV monitor.
 If necessary, the doctor can pass small instruments down the cystoscope to take samples of tissue (biopsies) from the bladder lining.
 You can have a cystoscopy under local or general anaesthetic, depending on what the doctor needs to do.

 Cystoscopy for a man